Majesco Announces Change to Record Date and Expiration Date for its Rights Offering to Shareholders

 Article Rating:

-Majesco (NYSE American: MJCO), a global provider of cloud insurance software solutions for insurance business transformation, today announced that due to the federal government shutdown it has changed its record date for its previously announced rights offering from January 7, 2019 to January 29, 2019 and its expiration date from January 28, 2019 to February 19, 2019.
+Majesco (NYSE American: MJCO), a global provider of cloud insurance software solutions for insurance business transformation, today announced that due to the continued federal government shutdown, it has changed its record date for its previously announced rights offering from January 29, 2019 to February 5, 2019 and its expiration date from February 19, 2019 to February 25, 2019.

 Under the proposed rights offering, Majesco will distribute to its shareholders, at no charge, one non-transferable subscription right for each share of common stock held or deemed to be held on the record date.
 Each right will entitle the holder to purchase one-sixth of a share of Majesco’s common stock at a subscription price of $7.10 per whole share.